MacCrandles History, Family Crest & Coats of Arms

 MacCrandles Spelling Variations

-spelling variations of the surname MacCrandles were found.
+Within the archives researched, many different spelling variations of the surname MacCrandles were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 McRannell, McReynolds, Reynolds, Grannell, Magranill, MacGrannell, MacRaghnald, MacRanel, McRanel, MacRannal, MacRannel, MacRanell, MacRanall and many more.

 Early Notables of the MacCrandles family (pre 1700)